thomasmortensson/bristolraspberrypipythontutorial/README.md

 Windows (Download python from http://www.python.org/download/) Linux (Search for "installing pyton distro" where distro is your linux distro - many will ship with Python by default)

+Usage:

+This session is centred around a handout document called TeachingGuide.pdf.
+This guide is written in Latex and can be edited via a file called TeachingGuide.tex.

+The session is supplied with a basic exercise sheet titled ExerciseSheet.pdf.
+This is written in Apple Pages however we have also attached a Word Document compatible version suitable for editing by Teachers.
+We reccomend you come up with your own Exercise sheets as this sheet is very basic and limited in it's scope.
+It can be used successfully for a first session.

+Working Python Source code to the workshop is included in a folder called python_workshop_code_samples.
+You may want to download and test this code before running a session.
+This code also includes answers to an additional Exercise 3 which is not included in the Exercise Document.

+The Exercise document is split in 2 halves.
+One has questions and the second has answers, this has been done to make it easier for teachers to produce handouts.
+The main TeachingGuide has been limited in this iteration to 4 pages to allow for easier duplex printing.
+The colours chosen should work well printed in Colour or in Black and White.
+Similarly the Exercise sheet is a 1 page handout for students and a duplexable 2 page printout for teachers to minimise printing costs.